born2bemedia/itconsult/src/lib/policies/terms-and-conditions.md

 - Enforce these Terms;
 - Address claims that your communications infringe on the rights of others; or
 - Safeguard the rights, property, or personal safety of Nexoria, its employees, users, website visitors, and the general public.

+## Risk Disclaimer
+The content and services provided on this website are for informational purposes only and do not constitute financial, investment, legal, or other professional advice.
+Any use of information or services is at your own risk.
+Nexoria does not guarantee the content’s accuracy, completeness, or reliability, and you acknowledge that any decisions made based on this information are solely your responsibility.

+All users should be aware that investments, trading, or other activities associated with this website may involve significant risks.
+Nexoria is not responsible for any financial losses or other damages incurred as a result of using this website or its services.

 ## Disclaimer